rancher/elemental-toolkit/docs/content/en/docs/Customizing/upgrades.md

   Customizing the default upgrade channel
 ---

-`cOS` vanilla images by default are picking upgrades by the standard upgrade channel.
-It means it will always get the latest published `cOS` version by our CI.
+`Elemental` vanilla images by default are picking upgrades by the standard upgrade channel.
+It means it will always get the latest published `Elemental` version by our CI.

 However, it's possible to tweak the default behavior of `elemental upgrade` to point to a specific docker image/tag, or a different release channel.